 Of course, it can be difficult to keep good communication going when you’re both busy and exhausted, but it’s the most valuable thing you can do to prevent little issues becoming major problems.
 And also kids will learn from seeing how you resolve issues and difficulties.

-Being confident and feeling competent in how you parent will mean you are better at supporting your partner; and when we feel confident and supported we tend to have far less arguments about the kids.
+Being confident and feeling competent in how you parent will mean you are better at supporting your partner; when we feel confident and supported we tend to have far fewer arguments about the kids.

 Research shows that the following are really important to feeling close.

 - Believing in your partner’s ability to be a good parent.

 - Acknowledging and respecting your partner’s contributions to day to day l